 Because State agencies are responsible for purchasing phones, it is imperative that affected agencies are notified/informed about Cisco’s End-of-Sale and End-of-Life announcement for Cisco’s 7915, 7942 and 7962 IP phones.

-Affected agencies should contact their Department of Technology Services (DTS) Voice Solution Engineer to discuss replacement of their 7900 IP phones.
+Affected agencies should contact their Division of Technology Services (DTS) Voice Solution Engineer to discuss replacement of their 7900 IP phones.

 End of SW Maintenance Releases: The last date that Cisco Engineering may release any final software maintenance releases or bug fixes is 11/1/2017.
 Thereafter, Cisco Engineering will no longer develop, repair, maintain or test the product software of IP Phones 7915, 7942 and 7962.